RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Many of these techniques are attempts to solve the _incremental view maintenance_ problem for relational databases, where a view of the data is dynamically maintained as new writes occur.

 If the UI can be expressed in a way that is friendly to one of these automated incremental maintenance, perhaps as a declarative view of the data, we might be able to express user interfaces in a declarative, build-from-scratch way but obtain the perfromance benefits of incremental updates.
+Other efforts in this space, like the [Incremental](https://opensource.janestreet.com/incremental/) and [inc-dom](https://www.janestreet.com/tech-talks/intro-to-incr-dom/) libraries, have shown considerable success in these directions.

 While this seems like a purely technical benefit, we also believe that there are conceptual advantages to uniformity in the user interface stack.
 Many systems for incremental maintenance work by tracking data _provnenance_: they remember where a particular computation got its inputs, so that it knows when that computation needs to be re-run.